buraequete/projectEuler/README.md

 # projectEuler
-My repo to house solutions for [Project Euler](https://projecteuler.net/) questions.
+My repo to house solutions for [Project Euler](https://projecteuler.net/)questions.

-All solutions up to Q54 are lost.
+All the solutions up to Q54 are lost.

 * Q54 ✓
 * Q55 ✓